smcqueen-95/box-shooter/README.md

 - Unity

 # Game Play
+First download the repository locally on your device
 - For Mac go to this part of the porject and run the game ``
 (box-shooter/Mac-Build.app/)
 ``

+Enjoy! :)